davecheney/gophercon2018-performance-tuning-workshop/3-compiler-optimisations/1-compiler-optimisations.md

 - `-S` prints the (Go flavoured) assembly of the _package_ being compiled.
 - `-l` controls the behaviour of the inliner; `-l` disables inlining, `-l -l` increases it (more `-l` 's increases the compiler's appetite for inlining code).
 Experiment with the difference in compile time, program size, and run time.
 - `-m` controls printing of optimisation decision like inlining, escape analysis. `-m`-m` prints more details about what the compiler was thinking.
-- `-N` disables all optimisations.
+- `-l -N` disables all optimisations.

 _Note_: If you find that subsequent runs of `go build ...` produce no output, delete the `./max` binary in your working directory.